cucumber/compatibility-kit/devkit/README.md

 As any NPM project, you first need to run `npm install`.
 To make sure everything is going well, run `npm test`.

-## Contributing to the Compability Kit
+## Contributing to the Compatibility Kit

-The files delivered as part ot fhe kit - the feature files and the ndjson files - can be found in the [`samples`](./samples) folder.
+The files delivered as part of the kit - the feature files and the ndjson files - can be found in the [`samples`](./samples) folder.

 The [`src`](.src) folder contains source code used by the NPM scripts of the devkit.